arichardson/qemu/README.md

 requires PTE entries to include PTE_CW and PTE_CRG configuration, if these are not present then attempts to read/write capabilities to virtual addresses will generate a page fault.

-* `m_flip`

-This boolean property also defaults to off.
-It can be enabled for guest software that has not yet been updated to RISC-V CHERI v0.8.3 and needs the legacy definition of a capability's M bit.
-This flag should be deprecated.

 Here's an example for setting the properties.